 On Friday, I convinced my daughter (#2) to visit a few thrift stores with me.
 She was traumatized by the experience although she became my enabler.
 We walked out of the last store carrying a 1930 Singer 66 in a “DeLuxe Library Table” (No. 40).

 This setup is in rough shape.
 However, the light works and the needle goes up and down normally.
 The motor is quiet and sounds beautiful.
 I haven’t threaded and sewn yet because of the missing slide plate.
 Will the bobbin function without it?
 I do not know.
 An appropriately aged Singer 66 slide plate is on its way via eBay.
+One of the cords is wound with some electrical tape.
+That means the wiring needs to be looked at.
+So far, the extent of the restoration has consisted of vacuuming the dust from everywhere the nozzle would fit followed up with a slightly damp cloth.
+It already looks better.

 The machine is worn.
 I accept that.
 Nonetheless, the wood must be refinished if it is going to stay in the house.
 I haven’t done any furniture finishing in years.
 My next step is researching the best way to tackle this.